The 50th Anniversary of The Workshops

 Being technically competent did not make me a photographer.
 What I didn’t know was how to see the world as a photographer does.
 I’d been a Navy Photojournalist in 1967 and when I returned from Vietnam I began looking at the work of other war photographers.
 I wanted to see how they had photographed their experience.
 I realized then what I should have seen, but didn’t.
 I’d been self-taught, working in a vacuum.
 I had no background in the history of my art form, therefor no context on which to base my work.
 I had a lot to learn.

 I heard about a ten-day photography workshop in Aspen, Colorado.
 It was one of a series of summer classes held at the Center of The Eye.
 I went.
-Spending a week, working within a group of my peers was enlightening.
-I got to see how each of them saw, how they worked.
-We were being pushed and mentored by two of the greats in photojournalism, Bob Gilka, Director of Photography at The National Geographic, and Angus McDougall from the University of Missouri.
+Spending a week working with a group of my peers was enlightening.
+I got to see how each of them saw and worked.
+We were being pushed and mentored by two of the greats in photojournalism: Bob Gilka, Director of Photography at The National Geographic, and Angus McDougall from the University of Missouri.
 It was humbling.
 It was transformational.
-I was so moved by that one week experience, I went in search of other one-week workshops.
+I was so moved by that one-week experience that I went in search of other one-week workshops.

 I started The Main Photographic Workshops the following summer.